- Search The Registry

 - My Account

-On this date we celebrate the return of African Hebrew Israelites of Jerusalem to Israel in 1969.
+On this date, we celebrate the return of African Hebrew Israelites of Jerusalem to Israel in 1969.

-In their almost 30 years in the Holy Land, the African Hebrew Israelites of Jerusalem have managed inarguable string of achievements: men who are capable, responsible and caring; women who are valued as equals and encouraged to achieve; children who are protected, nurtured and encouraged to grow and appreciate the Creation and respect their role in it; elders who are healthy, vital, revered for their wisdom and knowledge and expected to continue as integral, functioning parts of the community.
+In their almost 30 years in the Holy Land, the African Hebrew Israelites of Jerusalem have managed an inarguable string of achievements: men who are capable, responsible, and caring; women who are valued as equals and encouraged to achieve; children who are protected, nurtured and encouraged to grow and appreciate the Creation and respect their role in it; elders who are healthy, vital, revered for their wisdom and knowledge and expected to continue as integral, functioning parts of the community.